onzfonz/comp227/src/content/1/en/part1b.md

 console.log(t2) // [1, -1, 3, 5] is printed
 ```

-The method call *t.concat(5)* does not add a new item to the old array but returns a new array which,
+The expression *`t.concat(5)`* does not add a new item to the old array but returns a new array which,
 besides containing the items of the old array, also contains the new item.

 There are plenty of useful methods defined for arrays.
-Let's look at a short example of using the [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method.
+Let's look at a short example of using the [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method.

 ```js
 const t = [1, 2, 3]